kaygundraka/Dokevi-AI/README.md

 ![platform](https://img.shields.io/badge/platform-windows-brightgreen.svg)

 Dokevi-AI provides to generate behaviour tree ai agent. you can write ai using json-sciprt.
 When first turned on process, ai agent of script is cached on memory.
+And then, This project is not thread-safe.

 This project include rapid-json library.
 (BSD License Open Source Library) https://github.com/Tencent/rapidjson